Showcases kindness in everyday situations and its repercussions

 You can follow the series on SKM’s YouTube channel.

 The festive season can be a lonely time for city dwellers, but it does not have to be.
-Fourth year in the running, Just An Extra Chair is something that we want to do for you.
-We want to connect people who have nowhere to go during festive seasons such as Chinese New Year, Hari Raya, and … Continue reading “Just an Extra Chair”Find out more
+In its fourth year, Just An Extra Chair is something that we want to do for you.
+We want to connect people who have nowhere to go during festive seasons such as Chinese New Year, Hari Raya, and Deepavali, … Continue reading “Just an Extra Chair”Find out more

 Wealth.
 Success.
 Power.
 Is that all there is to greatness?
 Join the movement.Find out more